mleonhard/tokimark/Readme.md

 and [Morovia Free online QR Code Maker](https://www.morovia.com/free-online-barcode-generator/qrcode-maker.php).

 ## Verify an Aftermark QR Code
-1. Extract the QR code pixes from an image or video frame.
+1. Extract the QR code pixels from an image or video frame.
 Save the pixels as an image.
 2. Decode the QR code in the image to get the aftermark.
 3. Decode the aftermark to get the block hash and timestamp.
 4. Make a Get-Containing-Block RPC to any trusted server, providing the block hash and timestamp.